 - Model emotional intelligence for your children – Empathy, compassion, and forgiveness are not emotions your children are going to learn from their other parent.
 It would be best if you model these behaviors.
 Show your children love, stability, and support, things they may not be getting with their other parent as he or she will always love himself or herself first.

 - Build a village – You are going to need a lot of support.
 It’s easy to put a list of tips on paper for how to manage this kind of behavior, but much harder to do in practice.
 A narcissist will tell you things that make you lose confidence in yourself and your decision-making abilities.
 A narcissist will continually provoke you to anger.
 A narcissist will not care that he or she is hurting your children’s feelings.
 A narcissist will miss important moments in your child’s life.

 Surround yourself with other people who can help you and keep you focused on the goal at hand: caring for your children.
 An amazing therapist for yourself and your children can be a way to mitigate the negative impact a narcissist has on your emotional well-being.
 A sharp attorney who has experience in handling toxic individuals can help you navigate the legal side and give you peace of mind if the other parent threatens to sue you.

-Again, this is where a co-parenting app also can help with its shared calendar feature and the kids in one shared repository.
+Again, this is where a co-parenting app can also help with a shared calendar feature and managed conversations about children in one location.
 Check out our How It Works

 page to see if Talking Parents can make your co-parenting journey better.